Common Household Items You Should Never Store in the Basement

-Rolled up rugs are cumbersome and difficult to store.
-But moisture and mold can seep into the carpet fibers, which naturally absorb the smell.
-Another issue with storing rugs and carpers and in the basement?
-Mice might make their homes inside and ruin them.
+Rolled up rugs are cumbersome, and moisture can seep into the carpet fibers, which absorb the smell.
+Another issue with storing rugs in the basement?
+Mice can make their homes inside.

 Next: Opt for vacuum-sealed bags for these necessities.